wagtail/rfcs/README.md

 [Active RFC List](https://github.com/wagtail/rfcs/pulls)

-## When you need to follow this process
+## When should follow this process

-You need to follow this process if you intend to make "substantial" changes to Wagtail, or its documentation.
+You should this process if you intend to make "substantial" changes to Wagtail, or its documentation.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.